yxshkm404/yxshkm404/README.md

 ## 🚀 About Me

 I'm a passionate developer from **India 🇮🇳**, currently pursuing my **B.Tech in Information Technology**.
-I love building full-stack web applications, exploring cloud technologies, and learning about cybersecurity and automation.
+I enjoy building **modern full-stack web applications**, exploring **networking & cybersecurity**, and continuously learning new technologies.
-I’m also comfortable working on both **frontend** and **backend** systems, with a focus on writing clean and scalable code.
+I’m passionate about **clean code, problem-solving, and real-world tech applications** that make an impact.

 ---